ACM Long Call Strategy

 What is a long call on ACM?

 A long call on ACM is the long call strategy applied to ACM (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With ACM stock trading near $71.28, the strikes shown on this page are snapped to the nearest listed ACM chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ACM stock at $63.03 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ACM chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ACM long call max profit and max loss calculated?